ceejbot/galls-law/one-shot.md

 # git deploy

+This was a pain until we wrote a bunch of tools.
 Ansible to set it up once.
 Git to deploy.
 (Not the @mafintosh future!)

 `git push origin +master:deploy-production`
 `git push origin +master:deploy-staging`

-That's it.
-You've deployed.
+Each interested host will report in Slack when it's done.
+You've deployed!

 ---